 Your snake escaped its enclosure.
-Snakes are crafty, and if they see an opportunity to make a break for it, they will.
+Snakes are crafty, and if they see an opportunity to get loose, they will.
 It often happens when you’re cleaning out a snake’s cage.
-You want to find the missing pet snake in your home and return it to its vivarium immediately.
+You need to find the missing pet snake.

-We’ll share tips and tricks for locating your lost snake and luring them out of hiding.
-We’ll cover how long snakes can go without food, and what you should do if you fear that the snake may have found a way to escape your home.
+We’ll share advice on how to find a lost snake and luring them out of hiding.
+We’ll also cover what you should do if you fear that the snake may have found a way to escape your home.

 How to Find an Escaped Pet Snake

-We’ll now guide you through a four-step process to finding your escaped pet snake.:
+We’ll guide you through a 4-step process to finding an escaped pet snake.

 - Hide boxes.
-Snakes spend a surprising amount of time curling up inside their hide boxes.
-You won’t harm your snake by lifting the hide box and checking whether she’s inside.
+Snakes spend a surprising amount of time curled up inside their hide boxes.
+You won’t harm your snake by lifting the hide box and checking whether the snake is inside.

 - Substrate (bedding).
-Certain species of snake, such as hognose snakes, enjoy burrowing in their bedding and can completely cover themselves.
-If you use aspen, sand, bark, soil (or anything other than flat newspaper) as a substrate, thoroughly search through it.
+Certain species of snake, such as hognose snakes, enjoy burrowing in their bedding and can cover themselves.

 - Underneath and behind decorations.
 Check behind the water dish, and in and around any logs, branches, plants, stones or other decorations that your vivarium might house.